-Life in Downtown is evolving into a place where people live, work and explore – exactly the kind of work-life balance our Downtown employees and residents crave.
+Life in Downtown is evolving into a place where people live, work and explore – exactly the kind of life balance our employees and residents crave.

-At the epicenter of activity, with entertainment, dining and shopping just steps away, over 158,000 people work Downtown, 65,000 live in greater Downtown and more than 10 million people visit the area annually for conventions, meetings, baseball and basketball games, theater, concerts and Houston’s massive civic events.
+At the epicenter of activity, with entertainment, dining and shopping just steps away, over 157,000 people work Downtown, 75,000 live in Downtown’s 2-mile radius and more than 10 million people visit the area annually for conventions, meetings, baseball and basketball games, theater, concerts and Houston’s massive civic events.

-Downtown is home to more than 300 restaurants and bars (and counting).
-Three James Beard Award-winning chefs have Downtown Houston concepts-Hugo Ortega’s Xochi, Justin Yu’s Theodore Rex and Robert Del Grande’s The Grove—plus three additional concepts by James Beard finalists Bryan Caswell (Jackson Street Barbecue) and Michael Cordúa (Artista).
-Beloved dining options range from the casual burgers of Hubcap Grill to superlative steaks at Vic & Anthony’s, not to mention only-in-Houston options like Bombay Pizza Co. and specialty grocer and dining hotspot Phoenicia.
+Downtown is home to more than 400 restaurants and bars (and counting!).
+Three James Beard Award-winning chefs have Downtown Houston concepts-Hugo Ortega’s Xochi, Justin Yu’s Theodore Rex and Robert Del Grande’s The Grove.
+Beloved dining options range from the casual burgers of Hubcap Grill to superlative steaks at Vic & Anthony’s, not to mention only-in-Houston options like Bombay Pizza Co. and specialty grocer and dining hotspot Phoenicia Specialty Foods.

 On the boozy side, OKRA Charity Saloon, one of the only non-profit bars in the country, has donated over $1 million to local charities since opening in 2012.
 Other watering holes of note include Public Services, located in the century-old Cotton Exchange building, wine and beer bar La Carafe located in Houston’s oldest commercial building, margarita hotspot The Pastry War and the whiskey-centric Reserve 101.

-Houston is one of only five U.S. cities that has permanent professional resident companies in all of the major performing arts disciplines.
-The city’s Theater District spans 17 blocks in Downtown Houston, where seven major resident companies, along with many smaller ones, perform in four main venues: Alley Theatre, Hobby Center for the Performing Arts, Jones Hall and Wortham Theater Center.
-It’s also a top destination for live music, with venues including House of Blues, Revention Music Center and the Toyota Center playing host to both up-and-coming musical acts as well as some of the world’s biggest pop and comedy stars.
+It’s also a top destination for live music, with venues including House of Blues located in Downtown’s urban lifestyle district, GreenStreet, others include Revention Music Center and the Toyota Center playing host to both up-and-coming musical acts as well as some of the world’s biggest pop and comedy stars.

 Houston has also inaugurated several new exciting temporary art installations in recent years.
 Most prominent among them are Discovery Green’s creative and exciting rotating art program and Downtown Art Blocks which strives to enliven Downtown Houston’s Main Street Square and other public spaces with a series of site-specific semi-permanent and temporary art installations, public programming and other experiences.

 Home of the 2017 World Series Champions Houston Astros, Minute Maid Park is a 40,950-seat outdoor baseball stadium with a retractable roof.
 Toyota Center, which opened in September 2003, is a $175 million multi-purpose facility that seats 18,500 for Houston Rockets basketball games.
-And with much fanfare, BBVA Compass Stadium opened in 2012 in east downtown, just two blocks from Minute Maid Stadium, and is host to Major League Soccer champs Houston Dynamo in addition to Houston Dash and Texas Southern football games.
+And with much fanfare, BBVA Stadium opened in 2012 east of Downtown, just two blocks from Minute Maid Park, and is host to Major League Soccer champs, Houston Dynamo, in addition to Houston Dash and Texas Southern University football games.

 Heavily programmed new parks have emerged as some of Downtown’s main attractions.
-Among the most notable green spaces include Market Square Park, located in Downtown’s Historic Market Square neighborhood and the original site of Houston’s City Hall for 100 years; Discovery Green, an award-winning public space celebrating its 10-year anniversary this year; and Buffalo Bayou Park, which recently completed a multi-million-dollar transformation.
+Among the most notable green spaces include Market Square Park, located in Downtown’s Historic Market Square neighborhood and the original site of Houston’s City Hall for 100 years; Discovery Green, an award-winning public space which opened in 2008; and Buffalo Bayou Park, which recently completed a multi-million-dollar transformation.
 All three of these projects have been instrumental to Downtown’s revitalization and have spurred additional private development making them catalytic economic development tools.
-They are joined by a new urban green space known as the Acre, formed out of the renovation of One Allen Center on the west side of Downtown, as well as many more smaller pocket parks and pedestrian plazas.
+They are joined by many more smaller pocket parks and pedestrian plazas located throughout Downtown.

 Located on the northwest end of Downtown Houston, Buffalo Bayou Park provides visitors with an ideal location for canoeing and kayaking, disc golf and some of the best multi-elevation trails for the avid runner and cyclist.
 The $58 million revitalization project included new and upgraded features such as wider trails along the bayou, three pedestrian bridges, restoration of the natural landscape, additional park benches, picnic spots, water features, bike, canoe and kayak rental and an enclosed dog park.